RohanAlexander/telling_stories_with_data/_book/31-store_and_share.md

 ### Exercises

-1. According to @gebru2021datasheets, a datasheet should document a dataset's (please select all that apply):
-    a. composition.
-    b. recommended uses.
-    c. motivation.
-    d. collection process.
-2. Following @wilkinson2016fair, which of the following are FAIR principles (please select all that apply)?
+1. Following @wilkinson2016fair, which of the following are FAIR principles (please select all that apply)?
     a.
 Findable.
     b.
 Approachable.
     c.
 Interoperable.